Scarabol/rock-raiders-web/README.md

 - Advisor not shown in tutorials near icon panel
 - Add tiny rockies running around after crumbling
 - Two buttons in priority list can be hovered/pressed/released at the same time
-- Middle wheel meshes of small digger do not rotate after engine upgrade

 ### Authentic